-Of the several kinds of cat aggression, none confuses, frustrates and frightens us as much as petting aggression, also called status-related aggression.
-The cat begs for attention, loves the petting, but then bites you after only a few strokes.
+Of the several types of cat aggression, none confuses, frustrates, and frightens most owners as much as petting aggression, also called status-related aggression.
+The cat begs for attention and loves the petting, but then bites you after only a few strokes.

 - Rippling skin on the back suggests aggravation or irritation.

-Teach pushy cats that all good things in life (play, food, affection, attention) must be earned and that YOU call the shots.
+The goal in these situations is to teach the cat that all good things in life (play, food, attention) must be earned and that you call the shots.
 Then rewards and resources can be used to motivate the cat to properly respond.
-For instance, teach Tiger to “come” by using dinnertime to your advantage.

-Cats have already learned these cues and what time to run to their bowl, so you just teach them to associate the “come” command with the action.
-When Tiger obeys, pay him with the treat or bowl of food.
+Before the cat gets the food bowl, say “come” in a cheerful, strong voice and then turn on the can opener, shake the bag of kibble, or pick up the treat jar.
+Your cat has already learned these cues and what time to run to its bowl, so you just teach it to associate the come command with the action.
+When the cat obeys, reward it with the treat or bowl of food.

-If he tolerates three strokes before his ears and tail signal distress, add one more stroke and then stop, and dump him off your lap before he can bite.
-By adding one stroke each week, over time you can increase his threshold while avoiding his teeth.
+Finally, if you like, you can desensitize the cat and improve its petting tolerance.
+If it allows three strokes before its ears and tail signal distress, add one more stroke, paired with a reward such as the clicker; then stop and dump the cat off your lap before it can bite.
+By adding one stroke each week, over time you can increase its threshold while avoiding its teeth.